No matter the season, Spain’s diverse landscape means it’s always a great time for a road trip adventure. Discover ten of the best.

-Ruta de la Plata: Extremadura – Castilla y León
+Ruta Vía de la Plata: Asturias – Andalucía

-The Ruta de la Plata highway is the equivalent of the Americans’ Route 66 to the Spanish.
-If you haven’t done this route already, it’s definitely one you need to add to your list of things to do.
-After the AP7, the Ruta de la Plata is the second longest motorway in Spain.
+The Ruta Vía de la Plata is the equivalent of the Americans’ Route 66 to the Spanish.
+If you haven’t done this route already, it’s definitely worth it.
+The Ruta de la Plata is almost 800km long, making it one of the longest highways in Spain.

 Costa da Morte: Galicia

-From Carballo (La Coruña) to the Cape Finisterre Lighthouse, the Costa de la Muerte (Coast of Death), is one of the most beautiful routes you can drive along in the north of Spain.
-It derives its name from the danger posed by its steep and rocky cliffs to those on land and at sea.
+From Carballo (La Coruña) to the Cape Finisterre Lighthouse, the Costa da Morte (Galcian for Coast of Death), is one of the most beautiful routes for a road trip in northern Spain.
+It derives its name from the danger of its steep and rocky cliffs to those on land and at sea.
 Before, many fishermen lost their lives out at sea and many boats were destroyed.
-Due to this, the route is lined with dozens of lighthouses built in the 19th century to guide boats back to the port.
+Due to this, the route is lined with dozens of lighthouses built in the 19th century to guide boats.

-A great number of these lighthouses have been preserved and are popular to visit among tourists, particularly those at Cabo Vilán or Finisterre — one of the most visited due to its name, which means ‘where the land ends’.
-This is one of the most popular routes by car mainly due to the lengthy stretches of deserted beaches and the excellent gastronomy in the area.
+A great number of these lighthouses have been preserved.
+They’re popular among tourists, particularly those at Cabo Vilán or Finisterre — one of the most visited due to its name, which means ‘where the land ends’.
+This is one of the most popular routes with lengthy stretches of quiet beaches and excellent gastronomy.

 Costa Brava: Lloret de Mar – Tossa de Mar

 The sight of powerful waves crashing against silent rocks is just one of the many inspiring scenes to contemplate on the route between Lloret and Tossa del Mar on the Costa Brava.
-This picturesque journey is full of beautiful little coves that entice you to abandon your vehicle and explore them just by looking from a distance.
-Ensure that you have your camera with you that it’s fully charged!
-Some must be accessed by crossing through pine forests, while you’d have to pass medieval castles and fortresses to get to others, transporting you back to the Spanish days of old.
+This picturesque journey is full of beautiful little coves that entice you to abandon your vehicle and explore them.

 Ruta de los Pueblos Blancos: Andalucía

-The intense almost blinding whiteness exterior of the houses is what gave this part of the south of Spain its name.
-Travelling this route means passing through 19 different villages located within the provinces of Cádiz and Málaga.
-The colourful flowers that adorn the balconies of every house, together with the electric blue of the sky and the lush green of the Andalusian plain, create a scenery that has seduced both natives and foreigners alike.
-The combination of the great weather and the stunning natural surroundings not only makes this area perfect for practising extreme sports, such as paragliding, but also gorging on first-class foods like olive oil and jamón serrano.
+The colorful flowers that adorn the balconies of every house, together with the electric blue of the sky and the lush green of the Andalusian plain, create a scenery that has seduced both natives and foreigners alike.
+The combination of the great weather and the stunning natural surroundings not only makes this area perfect for practicing extreme sports, such as paragliding, but also gorging on first-class foods like olive oil and jamón serrano.

 Vía del Cantábrico: País Vasco, Cantabria, Asturias and Galicia